LucaScalenghe/DoubleFotoDeleter/README.md

 # DoubleFotoDeleter
-Deletes all the duplicates of the images with the same file name
+Deletes all the duplicates of the images with the same file name inside a selected folder.